 Established in 2012 by friends of Dr. Brancati, in recognition of his extraordinary talents as a leader and mentor and his indefatigable commitment to human health

-Dr. Brancati is also a highly regarded teacher and mentor, having won numerous teaching and mentoring awards from medical students, graduate students, and postdoctoral fellows at Hopkins, including the Advising, Mentoring & Teaching Recognition Award from the Johns Hopkins Bloomberg School of Public Health (twice), the David M. Levine Mentorship Award from the Department of Medicine, an Aequanimitas Tie from the Osler Medical Housestaff and a Diversity Recognition Award from The Johns Hopkins University for his track record of mentoring women and minorities.
+Dr. Brancati was also a highly regarded teacher and mentor, having won numerous teaching and mentoring awards from medical students, graduate students, and postdoctoral fellows at Hopkins, including the Advising, Mentoring & Teaching Recognition Award from the Johns Hopkins Bloomberg School of Public Health (twice), the David M. Levine Mentorship Award from the Department of Medicine, an Aequanimitas Tie from the Osler Medical Housestaff and a Diversity Recognition Award from The Johns Hopkins University for his track record of mentoring women and minorities.

 In 2011, Dr. Brancati won the prestigious Kelly West Award for Outstanding Achievement in Epidemiology from the American Diabetes Association and the Chief of the Year Award from the Association of Chiefs of General Internal Medicine.
 In 2012, he was named a Distinguished Service Professor by The Johns Hopkins University Board of Trustees in recognition of his service to the General Internal Medicine Division and to Johns Hopkins Medicine.